phlummox/ansible-dokku-vouch-provisioner/README.md

 ## Prerequisites

-python >= 3.6.
+python >= 3.7.

-On Ubuntu 16.04, you will likely need to install an additional version of python, the default is only 3.5 I think.
+On versions of Ubuntu earlier than 20.04, you will likely need to install an additional version of python.

 The ansible-roles Makefile calls gnu `time`; on MacOS X, install it with `brew install gnu-time` (and then fix your PATH so it can be